Business

 Fear Failure Fear Success

 Fear failure, fear success.
 It is a common phrase and one that many of us have felt.
 Everyone wants to achieve and be successful in something.
 It starts from an early age.
-Parents, teachers, or even family who are not supportive when we are young will make us carry negative feelings, and those feelings will carry on through to adulthood.
-The fear of aiming to do something but too scared to in case we fail.
+Parents, teachers, or even family members who are not supportive when we are young can make us carry negative feelings that carry over into adulthood.
+The fear of aiming to do something but being too scared to, in case we fail.

 Without failing at something, we never learn how to succeed.
-After all, success is from many failures.
+After all, success comes from many failures.
 It’s certainly not a bad thing, though, because, with every failure, we learn something new.

 Each time we learn something new, we take another step towards success.
 It all comes down to a psychological way of thinking.
 We don’t carry out the task and stay in our comfort zone to avoid failing and feeling the negative impact.
 There is nothing wrong with a comfort zone, and it serves its purpose.

-Sometimes, it can be failures from the past, but in whatever position an adult finds himself in, reminders appear of that failure from years ago.
+Sometimes it can be failures from the past, but in whatever position an adult finds himself, reminders of those failures from years ago appear.

 Knowing how it made them feel and the negative impact it caused keeps them from feeling that way again.
-It’s better to avoid something that we are not good at than to attempt to try it but fear failure.
+It’s better to avoid something we are not good at than to attempt it and fear failure.

 Some people grow up to be perfectionists.
 Everything has to be correct.
 To avoid anything going wrong, they avoid situations that they know will put them in an unnerving position.

-There could be a massive opportunity in front of someone to earn lots of money, connect with hundreds of people worldwide, and meet new friends.
+There could be a massive opportunity for someone to earn lots of money, connect with hundreds of people worldwide, and make new friends.
 Yet the voice in the head that tells us we will fail and won’t be good enough to achieve it gets in the way.

 Fear of failure and success are two psychological phenomena that can significantly impact a person’s thoughts, behaviours, and decisions.